BennyTheDev/tap-protocol-specs/README.md

 TAP consists of two parts, external and internal.
 The external part acts in the exact same way like BRC-20 does.

+* External:

-External:  Centralized/custodial marketplaces clone their existing BRC-20 infrastructure to get connected to TAP.
-From there on out, TAP tokens can be traded like regular BRC-20 tokens on their platforms.
-Decentralized marketplaces/wallets that render wallet token balances should either implement the full protocol, including internal functions (see below), or check endpoints that implement the full protocol (e.g. https://github.com/BennyTheDev/trac-tap-public-endpoint). [updated Aug.
+To get connected to TAP, marketplaces/wallets clone their existing BRC-20 infrastructure.
+Then either TAP's internal functions (see below) have to be implemented or endpoints that implement those have to be used to verify all balances (balance, available, transferable).
+From there on out, TAP tokens can be traded like regular BRC-20 tokens on their platforms. [updated Aug.
 13th, 2023]

+* Internal

-Internal: Users benefit from features such as token staking and swaps.
+Users benefit from features such as token staking and swaps.
 Mass-sending of tokens are already available.
 The community will decide through the use of $TRAC (BRC-20) which features will be added or updated.

 Since neither BRC20 nor TAP tokens are "cursed-aware", indexers with cursed support need to check for negative inscription numbers to separate cursed tokens from non-cursed ones. [added Aug.
 8th, 2023]

 Alongside these specs, there is already TAP protocol tracking available on https://trac.network.

 Trac's public endpoint (https://github.com/BennyTheDev/trac-tap-public-endpoint) allows developers to embrace the new standard.
 After the official release of Trac, developers may self-host TAP tracking and create their own endpoints.

+Protocol updates will be announced in advance - with a reasonable grace-period - to allow indexers to follow. [added Aug.
+13th, 2023]

 # Specs
 #### External